Our purpose is to connect people with a breathtaking musical experience in their home that’s as much fun to control as it is to listen.

 Out of this prototyping process, Musica Pristina was born.

-We opened in 2012 with a strong perspective on grounding, isolation and linear power supplies.
+We launched our first product in 2012 with a strong perspective on grounding, isolation and linear power supplies.
 We don’t incorporate digital signal processing or other sound filters into our products.

 In the early days, we built ultra high-end and highly customized Windows PCs, full of all the optimizations the computer audio community has come to expect.
 We still maintain the graveyard of linear power supplies (both audiophile and industrial) we tried along the way.

 In 2014, Musica Pristina was reborn.
 We left “PC audio” behind.
 We started building the most accurate sounding digital playback components possible.
 We haven’t looked back.

 Since the beginning, we’ve operated with a few guiding principles: